Ride safe. Ride smart.

-Know your hand signals when turning left, right, and stopping.
-Be predictable and be careful when changing lanes.
+Know your hand signals when turning left, right, and stopping, and be careful when changing lanes.

 The most important things to remember when crossing railways is your angle of entry and speed.
-Be careful and go slowly as wheels can often get stuck and result in an abrupt stop.
+Be sure to proceed slowly as wheels can get stuck, and result in abrupt stops.

 Adjust your speed and be even more alert during inclement weather or low periods of visibility.
 Never go off-road with a JUMP bike.